elcorto/pwtools/doc/source/written/features.rst

 (maybe in GPAW?).
 However, the supercell method can be used with the related [phonopy]_ package.
 The focus of the pwtools package is to be a handy pre- and postprocessor providing pythonic access to all input and output quantities of the used ab initio codes.
+In ASE, the calculator abtracts the backend code's input away.
+With pwtools, you need to know the input file syntax of your backend code.
+Once you know that, you use only template files to set up calculations.
 Regarding visualization, ASE has some kind of GUI.
 We have :mod:`~pwtools.visualize`, which is best used in an interactive Ipython session.

-In fact, appart from :mod:`~pwtools.parse`, which implements parsers for ab initio code output and :mod:`~pwtools.pwscf`, all other parts of the package are completely independent from any external code's output.
+In fact, appart from :mod:`~pwtools.parse`, which implements parsers for ab initio code output and :mod:`~pwtools.pwscf`, all other parts of the package are completely independent from any external simulation code's output.
+Especially the parameter study tools in :mod:`~pwtools.batch` can be used for any kind of (computational) study, since only user-supplied template files are used.

 [*] Last time I checked, I stumbled over a `mailing list thread`_ where they said that in LCAO mode, the density would be re-used between steps.